 A hip dislocation is a medical emergency so call 911 or go to your nearest emergency room.
 (OrthoIndy Trauma physicians are at St.Vincent Indianapolis Level I Trauma Center.)

 - Extreme pain

-- May not have feeling in foot or ankle
+- Loss of feeling in your foot or ankle

 If there are no other injuries, your physician will give you an anesthetic and manipulate the bones back into their proper position using a reduction procedure.
 After the reduction, another X-ray will be taken to make sure the bones are in the proper position.

-Complete recovery can take two to three months, sometimes longer due to additional injuries.
+Complete recovery from a hip dislocation can take two to three months, sometimes longer due to additional injuries.
 Hip motion will be limited for several weeks to protect the hip from dislocating again.
-Afterwards, patients will begin walking with crutches, walking aids and eventually canes.
+Afterward, patients will begin walking with crutches, walking aids and eventually canes.

 Learn more about hip treatment at OrthoIndy.